fmerola11/fmerola11/README.md

 - ⚡ Fun fact: ...
 -->

 **I am Francesco Merola.
-I achieved the Bachelor's Degree in Computer Engineering in 2022 and now I'm an Apple Developer Academy student in Naples 🍎.
-I'm currently learning the fantastic world of app development, using Swift and Xcode 📱**
+I achieved the Bachelor's Degree in Computer Engineering in 2022 and studied at the Apple Developer Academy in Naples 🍎.
+I'm currently in the fantastic world of app development, working for Open Reply IT 📱**

 **Take a look at my public repositories to see my projects 🤓**